Health savings accounts (HSAs) aren’t just for doctor visits. They can be a powerful savings tool and a massive retirement turbocharger.

 Use an HSA to Turbocharge Your Retirement Savings

-If your health insurance plan includes them, you can use a health savings account (HSA) as a “spillover” retirement plan.
+If your health insurance plan includes them, you can use an HSA as a “spillover” retirement plan.

-This requires a little explaining.
-HSAs are not a typical retirement plan.
-They’re designed to help you save for health expenses by giving you a tax break.
+You see, an HSA is not a typical retirement plan.
+It’s designed to help you save for health expenses by giving you a tax break.

 As with IRAs or 401(k) plans, any money you put into an HSA gives you an immediate tax deduction.
 A dollar invested in an HSA lowers your taxable income by a dollar.
 And you can take cash out of an HSA at any time tax- and penalty-free if you use it to pay for qualifying medical expenses.